efernandez3389/marvelCharacters/README.md

 # README #

-Se ha decididoo realizar la aplicación bajo una arquitiactura clean+MVVM.
-De esta forma, hemos separado el código en tres capas:
+We have decided to build the app under a clean+MVVM architecture.
+This way, we have separated the code into three different layers:
-* Domain (lógica de negocio)
+* Domain (business logic)
-* Data (repositorio de datos)
+* Data (data repository)
-* Presentation (Capa visual bajo MVVM)
+* Presentation (UI layer using MVVM)

-Además se han utilizado diiferentes framworks para ayudarnos a llevar a cabo el proceso:
+We 've also using different frameworks to help us during the development:
 * Alamofire (http requests)
-* RxSwift (binding entre view controllers y view models)
+* RxSwift (binding between view controllers and view models)
-* SDWebImage (gestión y descarga de imagenes)
+* SDWebImage (manage and downloads images)
+* SwiftLint (code style)

 ### TO DO / IMPROVEMENTS ###

-* Añadir Unit Tests
+* Add Unit Tests
-* Añadir UI Tests
+* Add UI Tests
-* Añadir Snapshot testing
+* Add Snapshot testing
-* Añadir swiftlint para mejorar el estilo de codigo
-* Añadir sonarqube para revision de codigo
+* Add sonarqube for code review

-* Implementar un buscador de personajes
-* Implementar posibilidad de ordenar la lista en funcion de diferentes factores
-* Añadir información de comics, eventos, series e historias de los personajes
+* Add character search
+* Add character ordering
+* Add comic, events, series and/or character stories